Clint Ramos

 Clint Ramos is a Filipino-American costume and set designer for stage and screen.
-For his work on the 2016 Broadway production of Eclipsed, Ramos became the first person of color to win the Tony Award for Best Costume Design in a Play.
+For his work on the 2016 Broadway production of Eclipsed, he became the first person of color to win the Tony Award for Best Costume Design in a Play.

-Ramos has hundreds of credits including working as a costume designer on the film Respect (2021) for MGM Studios starring Jennifer Hudson and production and costume designer on Lingua Franca (2019) directed by Isabel Sandoval.
+Ramos has hundreds of credits including working as a costume designer on the film Respect (2021) for MGM Studios, starring Jennifer Hudson, and production and costume designer on Lingua Franca (2019), directed by Isabel Sandoval.
 He has received four additional Tony Award nominations for his work on the 2018 Broadway revival of Once on This Island, the 2019 Broadway revival of Torch Song, the 2020 Broadway revival of The Rose Tattoo, and Slave Play (nominated for Set Design).